carlospzlz/ctello/README.md

-# Introduction
+# CTello
-CTello is C++ library to interact with the **DJI Ryze Tello Drone** using the **Tello SDK 2.0**.
+CTello is a C++ library to interact with the **DJI Ryze Tello Drone** using the **Tello SDK 2.0**.
-The purpuse of this project is to encapsulate the UDP socket communication and provide a clean and easy-to-use interface to control the drone.
+The purpose of this project is to encapsulate the UDP socket communication and provide a clean and easy-to-use interface to control the drone.
 However, CTello has no clutter that might hide parts of the Tello communication protocol, or restrict the interaction with the device in any way.
 CTello is transparent to